Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 ### Unlink an API from an asset

 To unlink an API, you must delete its AssetMapping and its generated AssetResource.

-Note that deleting an AssetResource will automatically delete the AssetMapping that generated it.
-However, the reverse is not true where deleting an AssetMapping will not automatically delete its assoicated AssetResource, leaving it orphaned.
+{{< alert title="Note" color="primary" >}}Deleting an AssetResource will automatically delete the AssetMapping that generated it.
+However, the reverse is not true.
+Deleting an AssetMapping will not automatically delete its associated AssetResource, leaving it orphaned.
+{{< /alert >}}

-To find out the name of the AssetResource created by an AssetMapping, run the following command.
+Run the following command to find out the name of the AssetResource created by an AssetMapping:

 ```bash
 axway central get assetmapping -s ${myAssetName} -o json
 ```

-The above command will output AssetMapping info similar to the below.
-The "status/outputs/reesource/assetResource/ref" will provide the name of the AssetResource it generated.
+The above command will output AssetMapping info similar to the following example.
+The "status/outputs/resource/assetResource/ref" will provide the name of the AssetResource it generated.
 This is the name of the AssetResource you need to delete.
 If the outputs section is missing, then the mapping did not generate an AssetResource.